 Provided that the shareholder offers the notice well in advance, the company is required to bear the subsequent cost of including the information in the notice of meeting.
-The shareholder is also permitted to include an explanatory statement of not more than 1,000 words on the resolution, together with his or her name and address.
+The shareholder is also permitted to include an explanatory statement of not more than 1,000 words on the resolution, together with their name and address.